hydroper/ts4air/README.md

 - The `number[]` type should not be optimized into a `Vector.<Number>`.
 - `for..in` does not iterate keys from class instance properties.
 - If a class duplicates a name, it should have another name, by appending a dollar sign.
 Loop appending different suffixes such as `$1`, `$2` or `$90` until it is not a duplicate.
 The global objects should be priorized, thus they should not have these suffixes.

+## ABC generation

+- Control flow graph: consider, e.g., no return after `throw` in a function that doesn't return `void`.

 ## Research